WeblateOrg/weblate/docs/vcs.rst

 .. note::

-    It should work with any Mercurial version, but there are sometimes incompatible changes to the command line interface which break Weblate.
+    It should work with any Mercurial version, but there are sometimes incompatible changes to the command-line interface which breaks Weblate integration.

 .. seealso::

-    See :ref:`vcs-repos` for information how to access different kind of repositories.
+    See :ref:`vcs-repos` for info on how to access different kinds of repositories.

 .. _vcs-git-svn: